osoriojuan/stock-market-api-service/README.md

 # Final considerations
 * The application does not have unit tests, I have concentrated on the most important points according to the specification of the challenge
 * I included a postman collection with the available requests
+* An implementation on an in-memory database H2 is being used for practical purposes